Farm Lake Water Level Measurement Project

-We would like to thank the Municipality for checking the culvert regularly to ensure that the water is flowing freely and for responding quickly when blockages need to be cleared.
+We check the culvert regularly to ensure that the water is flowing freely and we thank the Municipality and the Provincial Ministry of Transport for responding quickly when blockages need to be cleared.
 The complete set of daily measurements is updated frequently.

 History of the Issue (2019) - Farm Lake Creek